justinnauta/portfolio/README.md

 # Justin Nauta's Web Portfolio
 This website serves as a source of professional information about myself, including my resume and projects I have done.
+You can find it at [justinnauta.com](https://justinnauta.com)

 ## My Role